 Home of the world-famous "Big Chop” (a mesquite-grilled, two-inch-thick pork chop), this Hill Country original recently opened its Austin outpost, serving lunch and dinner cafeteria-style.
-Sit outside and savor the Texas institution’s brisket, chicken, sirloin, cabrito (goat) or turkey.
+Savor Cooper’s brisket, chicken, sirloin, cabrito (goat) or turkey.
 Or go all-in and try the Wootan family’s lick-your-fingers pork chop.

 Valentina's Tex Mex BBQ.
 Credit Rose McIntyre, BFA Photography.

 Who says you need to have a sit-down restaurant to serve up swoon-worthy food?
-Walk up to this barbecue trailer outside Corner Bar on South Lamar to put in your order, and leave with a plate piled high with some of the best ‘cue around: succulent pulled pork, smoked chicken, fall-off-off-the-bone ribs and perfectly charred brisket.
+Walk up to the Brown’s Bar-B-Que trailer outside Corner Bar on South Lamar to put in your order, and leave with a plate piled high with some of the best ‘cue around: succulent pulled pork, smoked chicken, fall-off-off-the-bone ribs and perfectly charred brisket.
 And don’t even get us started on the sauce-slathered brisket-and-sausage sandwich.

 la Barbecue.
 Credit Alison Clem.